-Priority 3 (Moderate): Subject does not pose a threat of serious violence or harm though risk cannot be ruled-out.
+New Priority Level/Classification System Old Classification System Priority 3 (Moderate): Subject does not pose a threat of serious violence or harm though risk cannot be ruled-out.
 Subject may be developing capability for harm and is engaging in aberrant or concerning behaviors that indicate need for assistance/intervention.
 Targets/others likely concerned and impacted.
 Environmental/systemic or precipitating factors may be present.
 Consider law enforcement/security notification as appropriate.
 Requires ongoing assessment and management plan, and active monitoring.
 Referrals as appropriate.
 Moderate Risk: Subject/situation does not appear to pose a threat but exhibits behaviors that indicate a continuing intent or potential for future violence; and/or exhibits other concerning behavior that requires intervention.
 Priority 4 (Low): Subject does not indicate a threat of violence or harm to self or others; would or may benefit from intervention or assistance with concerns.
 Target, environmental/systemic, or precipitating events may be present at low levels.
-May involve some ongoing assessment management with passive monitoring and/or periodic active monitoring, Referrals as appropriate; Close case if no team interventions or monitoring indicated.
+May involve some ongoing assessment management with passive monitoring and/or periodic active monitoring, Referrals as appropriate; close case if no team interventions or monitoring indicated.
 Low Risk: Subject/situation does not appear to pose a threat and any exhibited issues/concerns can be resolved easily.
-Priority 5 (Routine/No Known Concerns): Subject does not indicate a threat of violence or harm to self or others; or need for assistance or intervention at the time of assessment.
+Priority 5 (Routine/No Known Concerns) : Subject does not indicate a threat of violence or harm to self or others; or need for assistance or intervention at the time of assessment.
 No impact on others, environmental factors, or precipitants that need team intervention.
 Close case.
 No Previous Classification

-There were 172 threats classified as Priority 1 or 2 (imminent or high) where an act ultimately occurred, and VCSCS asked schools reporting these events to provide additional information.
-For 66% (114) of these threats, there was no reporting of the event prior to its occurrence, therefore the threat assessment was conducted after the event occurred in order to debrief the event and avert further events.
-There was only one report of a student death by suicide in 2020-2021; in this case, there was no prior knowledge and therefore no threat assessment conducted.
+There were 615 threats classified as Priority 1 or 2 (imminent or high) where an act ultimately occurred.
+VCSCS asked schools reporting these events to provide additional information.
+For 75% (461) of these threats, there was no reporting of the event prior to its occurrence, therefore the threat assessment was conducted after the event occurred in order to debrief the event and avert further events.
+There were no reports of a student death by suicide in 2021-2022.